bamseponny/1dv610-mjukvarukvalitet-L1/README.md

   }]
 ```

 After producing your first iteration of the library (which can include one to many objects) this will be imported by the library's main module, the *MyFavoriteThings.js* class.
 By calling the different methods via the *test-app.js* class you can arrange and filter the collection in a number of ways.
+This module is great for testing your library.
 However, when working with your own data it is preferable to import the main module.

 ### Method examples